Blockdaemon/demo-stakingAPI/ethereum-staking/buildervault/golang/README.md

 ```shell
 go run main.go
 ```
-- (optional) decode the raw unsigned transaction to inspect the Blockdaemon provided attributes (https://rawtxdecode.in)
+- (optional) decode the raw signed transaction to inspect the Blockdaemon provided attributes (https://rawtxdecode.in)
 - observe the confirmed transaction through the generated blockexplorer link